digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/intro.rst

 The following tutorials are available:

-* The :doc:`Basic Builders <builders>` tutorial introduces the basic Contingent Claims builders.
+* The :doc:`Basic Builders <basic-builders>` tutorial introduces the basic Contingent Claims builders.

 * The :doc:`Observations <observations>` tutorial shows how to model market observables, such as interest rates or equity spot prices.